BaekNayoon/Today_I_Learned/School.md

 <!-- ( ͡⚆ ͜ʖ ͡⚆) -->
 <!-- dermatillomania -->
 - (not school, but still learned) Charloteville news is for some reason... debatable???
 United State of America is not United anymore (T⌓T)
+- Independent Reading: Book: Lies My Teachers Told Me: Helen Keller was a radical socialist, Woodrow Wilson was a racist white supremicist who held secret wars with Russia and parts of South America, and Betsy Ross didn't actually do shit.
+- Chemistry: A candle... can burn!
+WOW!
+- Cross Country: I heard two girls gossiping about how another girl gossiped about them?
+Aw fek i'm doing the same thing.